 Japanese Adjective Usage

-Japanese has two classes of adjectives that conjugate differently. 形容詞 (keiyoushi), qualifying words, are often called -i or verb-like adjectives (this term is also used to describe English adjectives). 形容動詞 (keiyoudoushi), qualifying movement words, are often called -na or noun-like adjectives.
+Japanese has two classes of adjectives that conjugate differently. 形容詞 (keiyoushi), literally "qualifying words", are often called -i or verb-like adjectives (this term is also used to describe English adjectives). 形容動詞 (keiyoudoushi), literally "qualifying movement words", are often called -na or noun-like adjectives.

-A third adjective category called 連体詞 (rentaishi), attributive words, must always come before a noun.
+A third adjective category called 連体詞 (rentaishi), literally "attributive words", must always come before a noun.
 The category contains a mix of things that may look more like verbs (such as いわゆる), pronouns (such as あの), or -na adjectives (such as 大きな) unless you're a linguist.
 More importantly, they don't conjugate, so I won't mention them very often.

 There's also another category of noun-like adjectives that use たる (taru) instead of な (na) to link with nouns, and と (to) instead of に (ni) when acting as adverbs, but these -taru adjectives have mostly died out and are very rare in modern Japanese.